Dusty-Gannon/sparse-model-forecasts/Stan/README.md

 **Note**: A script demonstrating how to use and compare the above three models using Fourier components to model seasonality can be found in `/Model_evals/testing_AR-p-err_mods_DG.R`.

+-   `sparse_reg_FHS.stan`: Stan model to fit a Bayesian sparse regression using Regularized Horseshoe priors.
+Weakly-informative priors can be specified for a number of covariate coefficients (including the intercept term) by defining the data input `P_0` $\ge$ 1.
+These must come as the first columns in the model matrix supplied as data to Stan.
+Predictions can be constructed by supplying a model matrix, `X_new`, of `N_new` observations.

 -   `AR-p_FHS-p-beta.stan`: Stan model to fit a Gaussian AR(p) process with arbitrary p.
 'Finnish Horseshoe Priors' are placed on the AR coefficients and the regression coefficients to perform Bayesian model selection/regularization on both the phi and beta vectors.

 -   `AR-p_FHS.stan`: Stan model to fit a Gaussian AR(p) process with arbitrary p.
 'Finnish Horseshoe Priors' are placed on the regression coefficients to perform Bayesian model selection/regularization on the beta vector.